odoo/odoo/doc/reference/views.rst

 ``archivable``
   whether records belonging to a column can be archived / restored if an ``active`` field is defined on the model.
 Default: true.
-``draggable``
+``record_draggable``
-  whether records belonging to a column can be dragged into another column.
+  whether records belonging to a column can be dragged into a different column or within their own column to change their sequence.
 Default: true.
 ``column_draggable``
   whether columns (grouped by an M2O field) can be dragged to change their sequence.
 Default: true.